Mohini (1948 film): Cast

+Production

+Sami decided to have a scene of flying horse inspired from Arabian Nights.
+The scene was picturised using Optical Printing on the film's antagonist R. Balasubramaniam by creating a machine horse on the budget of ₹40000.

 Soundtrack

 Music composed by S. M. Subbaiah Naidu & C. R. Subburaman.
 Lyrics were penned by T. K. Sundara Vathiyar and 'Bhoomi' Balakadas.
 The song Aahaa Ivar Yaaradi was a hit.
 C. R. Subburaman composed the music for this song.
 G. Ramanathan went to Subburaman's home and congratulated him for the excellent composition in classical music.

 Reception

 The Indian Express wrote, "The story is so full of action that it is difficult to narrate it succinctly".